- Medical School - Texas Tech University School of Medicine (1981-1986)

 Dr. Gardner was chair of National Report Card Task Force in 2006, when ACEP presented the first-ever state-by-state look at the support for emergency medical services across the nation, and was a representative to the subsequent Report Cards, released in January 2009 and December 2013 and subsequently published in peer reviewed journals.

 Dr. Gardner served as the national spokesperson for Doctors for Medical Liability Reform in 2005, served on the Media Experts Panel for the University of Texas, and was on the editorial board of VITALCARE magazine.

-An active member of the Dallas County Medical Society since moving to Dallas in 2009, Dr. Gardner serves as a Delegate to the Texas Medical Association.
-She has been involved in TMA as a contributor to the Daily Headlines and as Chair of the Socioeconomic reference committee during the most recent House of Delegates meeting.
+An active member of the Dallas County Medical Society since moving to Dallas in 2009, Dr. Gardner serves as a Delegate to the Texas Medical Association (TMA).
+She has been involved in TMA as a contributor to the Daily Headlines and as a reference committee member and chair.